wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.5 =
+* Upgrade - Estimate shipping, you can now select to require the customer to enter a country to estimate shipping.
+* Bug Fix - FedEx live shipping now using live shipping production servers.
+Also setting addresses to residential.
+* Bug Fix - PayPal Payments Pro, working with discounts.
+Was failing because the totals with a discount did not match up.
+* Bug Fix - Live shipping override price was not working.
+* Improvement - Selecting a live rate in the estimate shipping section will update the cart totals automatically.
+* Improvement - Continue shopping button now links back to the main store page.
+* Improvement - First live shipping rate returned is by default selected now.
 = 1.2.4 =
 * Improved Setup Wizard
 * Bug Fixes for DHL and Australia Post